terichadbourne/offline-first-project-manager/readme.md

 ### Testing caching of resources (Service Worker):
 In order to simulate loading the page from scratch while you're offline (after at least once accessing it while online), you'll need to kill the local server you started (by typing `Ctrl-C` in Terminal) and refresh the page.
+The
-The service worker should have cached relevant resources so you should see no change in functionality with this test.
+Service Worker should have cached relevant resources so you should see no change in functionality with this test.
 (On a website without a Service Worker, you'd be seeing a 404(?) error or Chrome's famous downasaur.)

 ### Testing installing to homescreen (Web App Manifest):
-Something with Ngrok TBD
+Instructions coming soon.

 ## Resources and additional reading